Back to Insights

 UV Protection

-At FL410, UV rays are significantly more intense.
-Ceramic coatings prevent the oxidation and "chalking" that destroys exterior finishes over time.
+At FL410, UV rays are significantly more intense than at ground level.
+Ceramic coatings prevent the oxidation and “chalking” that destroys exterior finishes over time, preserving your paint investment for years longer.

 Parasitic Drag Reduction